International Museum of Surgical Science

 Behind the Scenes

-Visit the library and see original architectural drawings and historical photographs of the mansion.
+Visit the newly opened house history exhibition, "This House Was Once a Home," to see original architectural drawings and historical photographs of the mansion.